 - Atomic has a native Schema model (Atomic Schema), which helps developers to know what data types they can expect (string, integer, link, array)

 I love RDF, and have been working with it for quite some time now.
+I started a company that specializes in Linked Data, and we use it extensively in our products and services.
 Using URIs (and more-so URLs, which are URIs that can be fetched) for everything is a great idea, since it helps with interoperability and enables truly decentralized knowledge graphs.
 However, some of the characteristics of RDF might have contributed to its relative lack of adoption.

 For example, let's say I want to render someone's birthday: